-Year 10 at Abbs Cross Academy is an important yet exciting year for our students as they embark on their GCSE courses and fully take on the transition to Key Stage 4.
-Our students have spent a lot of time and consideration on their option choices and now is the time for them to start these courses and focus their energy and enthusiasm on subjects that inspire and excite them.
-This will hopefully lead them to be able to make interesting and aspirational career choices later on in their lives.
+Year 10 at Abbs Cross Academy promises to be an exciting and very important year for our students as they make the transition from Key Stage 3 to Key Stage 4 by beginning their GCSE courses.
+Our students have given a lot of time and thought to the subjects that they wish to study further and now is the time for them to start these courses and focus their energy and enthusiasm on subjects that inspire and excite them.
+We hope that this will lead them to discover and choose aspirational and exciting career paths later on in life.

-At Abbs Cross Academy, we believe that communication between school and home is a key factor in the overall happiness and success of our students’ achievements and as such, we will contact you should we need to discuss your child’s progress or behaviour with you.
-It is important that you feel free to contact myself Mr Scaysbrook or Mrs Rogers (YCT) if you do have any concerns at all and in this way, we hope to continue to build positive relationships between school and home.
-In addition to Mrs Rogers who has been working with this year group through the summer term of year 9, we also have support available from Mrs Powell.
+At Abbs Cross Academy, we strongly believe that communication between school and home plays a vital part in maintaining our students’ wellbeing and ensuring success and as such, we will contact you should we need to discuss your child’s progress or behaviour with you.
+Should you have any questions or concerns, please know that you can contact myself, Mrs White (ATL) or Miss Branton (YCT).
+In this way, we hope to continue to build positive relationships between school and home

-In order to ensure that students are able to work independently, homework will be set on a weekly basis and completed by students in a well-presented manner and on time.
-We would ask that you are vigilant in checking your children’s homework diaries in order to monitor the amount of homework that they are receiving and support them with this at home.
-We are always able to support students who need assistance with homework and our library offers a quiet study space should students need it at school.
-For students who struggle with organisation or who repeatedly forget homework I run a separate support session to help them organise themselves and ensure that all independent work has been completed.
-We would also hope that wherever possible our students have access to a quiet space at home in order to study and ensure that environment in order to study all work is completed to the best of their abilities.
+We also believe that it is important for students to be able to work independently, therefore homework will be set on a weekly basis with a timely deadline and completed by students in a well-presented manner and on time.
+We ask that you regularly view your child’s homework diary with them so that you can see the amount of homework that they are receiving and completing and support where possible at home.
+We are also able to support students who need assistance with homework and our library offers a quiet study space should students need it at school.
+For students who need additional support with organisation of homework or who repeatedly forget homework, there will be a homework club available to all Year 10 students once a week to ensure that all independent work has been completed.
+We would also hope that wherever possible our students have access to a quiet study space at home so that work can be completed to the best of their abilities.

-We expect our students to be well-equipped for every lesson by having their planner, relevant books/kit and pens and pencils with them and a full list of necessary items can be located in their homework diaries.
-An appropriate reading book is also a compulsory item of equipment as we believe that literacy is an important part of the school day.
-Students will be required to read for the first five minutes of every lesson and they will join together in a while school reading programme on Thursday afternoons.
-We believe that this will not only develop their literacy skills but we hope that it will also harness a love of reading.
+Our students must be well-equipped for every lesson by having their homework diary, reading book, relevant exercise books/kit and pens and pencils with them.
+A full list of necessary items can be located in their homework diaries.
+Please ensure that your child has an appropriate reading book with them at all times as we believe that literacy is an important part of the school day.
+All students will be required to read for the first five minutes of every lesson and for the duration of their form time on Thursday afternoons.
+We believe that this will help to develop their literacy skills as well as harness a love of reading.

 Achievement Team Leader